Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

 It is evident that the Bounded Negativity Conjecture holds for $X$ with $-K_X\geq0$, as can be seen by applying the adjunction formula:

 In particular, for $d\leq 4$, the bounded negativity of $X_d$ follows from this argument, since the canonical divisor of $X_d$ is $K_{X_d}=(d-4)H$ where $H$ is the hyperplane section.
 However, for $d\geq5$, the canonical divisor $K_{X_d}$ is ample and $X_d$ is of general type.
-To the author's knowledge, there are currently no effective methods available to deal with the Bounded Negativity of such surfaces, except for the weak Bounded Negativity Conjecture which will be quoted below.
+To the author's knowledge, there are currently no effective methods available to deal with the Bounded Negativity of such surfaces, except for the weak Bounded Negativity Conjecture proved in \cite{Hao1908}.

-Another natural approach to establishing the Bounded Negativity for a surface is to show that there are only finitely many negative curves on the surface.
+Another natural approach to establish the Bounded Negativity for a surface is to show that there are only finitely many negative curves on it.
 However, it is proved in \cite[Thm.4.1]{BauHarKnuKueMueRouSze1307} that for any $m>0$, there exists a smooth projective surface which admits infinitely many smooth irreducible curves of self-intersection number $-m$.
 For the Fermat surface $X_d$, we do not know whether the number of negative curves on $X_d$ is finite or not.

-A third potential method to prove the Bounded Negativity Conjecture is to establish the boundedness of the geometric genera of reduced and irreducible curves.
-In fact, the weak Bounded Negativity Conjecture, proven in \cite{Hao1908}, states that on a given smooth projective surface $X$, the inequality

-holds for any reduced and irreducible curve $C$, where $b_{X,g(C)}$ is a constant depending only on $X$ and the geometric genus $g(C)$ of $C$.
-Consequently, the Bounded Negativity Conjecture would follow if we could establish a bound for the genera $g(C)$.
-Nevertheless, such a bound does not exist for almost all surfaces.
-For the Fermat surface $X_d$, consider a generic curve $C$ in the linear series $|kH|$, then $C$ is a smooth irreducible curve on $X_d$ with geometric genus

-thus the genus $g(C)$ goes to infinity as $k$ tends to infinity.
-Therefore, the Bounded Negativity Conjecture for $X_d$ cannot be proved by bounding the genera of reduced and irreducible curves.